GrosSacASac/blog-public/technology/internet.md

 ### Send protocol

-In addition to defining what an address is, IP also defines how to send a message.
-An IP message should contain
+An IP message must contain

  - target address
  - source address
  - message
  - time to live (ttl)
  - total length
- - and a few others

 Source address is required so that the target can know where to send the response.
 If I open https://en.wikipedia.org the wikipedia computers need to know my address in order to send me the homepage back.